sorinar329/SUTURO-blenderproc/README.md

 ## How to start the process of synthetic data generation?

+## How to train on the newly generated data

 # User Configuration
 Within the configuration.yaml file you can tweak all neeeded parameters that are required for the synthetic data generation.